LeAnThuyen/MicroservicesLearning/README.md

 + lpush {yourkey} {value1 value2 ...}: create a list
 + lindex {yourkey} 0: get first value that you push in list
 + lrange {yourkey} 0 -1: get all value of list
++
+# Install Redis for MacOS
+1. Checking version of Home brew by the following cli " brew --version "
+2. Install redis " brew install redis "
+3. Run command " redis-server " to checking install successfully Redis on MacOS
+* Learn more about Redis cli
+- keys * (select all key stored in redis)
+- hgetall (select your value of key if it is hash)
+- del {name of  your key} (delete key has stored)
+- type {name of your key} check type of your key has stored

 # About Clean Architecture
-- It's quite same Abp Framwork structure
+- It's quite same Abp Framework structure
 - Application
 - Domain
 - Infrastructure
 - Host Api (Main API)

 # About Entity Framework CLI
-- To do create a migration, you can use two cli command below here and you must cd to root folder which has your project (Ordering.Infrastucture and Ordering.Api).
+- To do create a migration, you can use two cli command below here and you must cd to root folder which has your project (Ordering.
+Infrastructure and Ordering.Api).
 Ordering.Api as a host to run command and another side, Ordering.Infrastructure contain OrderContext
 - Firstly, dotnet ef migrations add "{Your migration name that you wanna named}" -p Ordering.Infrastructure --startup-project Ordering.Api -o Persistence/Migrations ( -p (FullName is project) : it's mean Project target contain Context File, -o (-o is output dir) which is folder that you want Context file contained in there))
-- Secondly, dotnet ef database update -p Ordering.Infrastructure --startup-project Ordering.Api ( Inorder to updating your mirgration)
+- Secondly, dotnet ef database update -p Ordering.Infrastructure --startup-project Ordering.Api ( Inorder to updating your migration)
-- Learn more about Entity Framework core : https://www.entityframeworktutorial.net/code-first/what-is-code-first.aspx (Highly Recomment use Fluent API -> Code Firt -> DatabaseFirst)
+- Learn more about Entity Framework core : https://www.entityframeworktutorial.net/code-first/what-is-code-first.aspx (Highly Recommend use Fluent API -> Code First -> DatabaseFirst)
 # Tana when the king is back - killin it
+- Backup times (Product API, Customer API, Basket API, Ordering API)
 # More than about Dotnet Ef
 - dotnet ef migrations add {Name of Migration} to create new migration
 - dotnet ef database update to update latest migration version that you wanna migrate.